 The iconic bridges of Istanbul

-Istanbul, the vibrant metropolis straddling two continents, is adorned with several iconic bridges that not only serve as vital transportation links but also stand as symbols of the city’s rich history and cultural heritage.
-These bridges connect the European and Asian sides of Istanbul, spanning the majestic Bosphorus Strait and the Golden Horn, and have become iconic landmarks beloved by locals and visitors alike.
-Let’s explore some of the most famous bridges in Istanbul and delve into their historical and cultural significance.
+Istanbul, the vibrant metropolis straddling two continents, is adorned with iconic bridges.
+These structures serve not only as vital transportation links but also as symbols of the city’s rich history and cultural heritage.
+In fact, they connect the European and Asian sides of Istanbul, spanning the majestic Bosphorus Strait and the Golden Horn.
+As a result, these bridges have become beloved landmarks for both locals and visitors alike.

 1. 15 July Martyrs Bridge (formerly Bosphorus Bridge)